Eyap53/PlayThemAll/ReadMe.md

 # PlayThemAll

+This project (which was originally started to test NodeJS and sockets, but still in developpment) aims to build a game plateform.
+People will be able
+- to reserve a pseudo
+- Connect to lobbies
+- Chat in lobbies
-NodeJs Project to play board games in real-time.
+- play different games

+For chat and games, I use sockets, for a real time experience !
+If this project picks your interest, let me know !

-Today, only Chess is available, but there will be more later !
+As of today, only Chess is available, but i plan to add more later !
-It is planned to develop a lobby system.
-Don't hesitate to fork the project and make a pull request if interested !

-A live version will be available soon.
+You can find a live version (but very ugly) at this link : https://guarded-depths-27498.herokuapp.com/

 ## Dependencies :